Skip to main content

 A ductility test is conducted to determine the amount of bitumen that will stretch at a temperature below its softening point.
 A briquette having a cross-sectional area of 1 in2 is placed in a tester at 77 °F. Ductility values range from 0 to over 150 depending on the type of bitumen.

-The ductility test is a common method used to evaluate the flexibility and elongation properties of bitumen.
+The ductility test is a standard method used to evaluate the flexibility and elongation properties of bitumen.
 It measures the distance in centimeters to which a standard briquette of bitumen can be stretched before it breaks.
 The test provides valuable information about the ability of bitumen to withstand deformation under varying temperature conditions, as well as its suitability for different applications such as road construction.
 By assessing the ductility of bitumen, engineers can make informed decisions regarding the selection and application of this crucial material in civil engineering projects.

 APPARATUS: